Producer Price Indexes

-- Special commodity groupings indexes (e.g. fabricated metal products and textile mill products).
+- Special commodity groupings indexes (for example, fabricated metal products and textile mill products).

 - Net inputs to industry indexes.

 - About 10,000 PPIs for individual products and groups of products are released each month.
-PPIs are available for the output of nearly all industries in the goods-producing sectors of the U.S. economy— mining, manufacturing, agriculture, fishing, and forestry— as well as natural gas, electricity, construction, and goods competitive with those made in the producing sectors, such as waste and scrap materials.
-The PPI program covers approximately 72 percent of the service sector's output, as measured by revenue reported in the 2007 Economic Census.
+PPIs are available for the output of nearly all industries in the goods-producing sectors of the U.S. economy—mining, manufacturing, agriculture, fishing, and forestry—as well as natural gas, electricity, construction, and goods competitive with those made in the producing sectors, such as waste and scrap materials.
+The PPI program covers approximately 69 percent of the service sector's output, as measured by revenue reported in the 2017 Economic Census.
 Data includes industries in the following sectors: wholesale and retail trade; transportation and warehousing; information; finance and insurance; real estate brokering, rental, and leasing; professional, scientific, and technical services; administrative, support, and waste management services; health care and social assistance; and accommodation.

-- The PPI sample includes over 25,000 establishments providing approximately 100,000 price quotations per month for products specified through a process called disaggregation.
+- The PPI sample includes over 16,000 establishments providing approximately 64,000 price quotations per month supplemented with data from other sources for some areas.